intel/BDTK/docs/user/quick-start.rst

    # launch the worker
    ./presto_server --v=1 --logtostderr=1 --etc_dir=${path-to-your-etc-directory}

-When you see "Announcement succeeded: 202" printed to the console, the BDTK worker has successfully connected to the coordinator.
+When you see "Announcement succeeded: 202" printed to the console, the presto native worker has successfully connected to the coordinator.

 5. Test the queries
 You can sent out queries using your existing presto-cli our go to the presto-cli module you just compiled.